-From the coast at Capo Vaticano it seems only a stone’s throw away: the island of Stromboli, lined with opuntia and agaves and with the only permanently active volcano of the Tyrrhenian Sea.
+From the coast at Capo Vaticano it seems only a stone’s throw away: the island of Stromboli, home to the only permanently active volcano in the Tyrrhenian Sea.
 Using a telephoto, you can even make out the white houses on its slopes.

 At the end of the 11th century, Saint Bruno of Cologne erected the first charterhouse on Italian soil in the solitude of the woods on the Serre.
-It was also during his lifetime that the two neighbouring monasteries of S. Maria del Bosco and S. Stefano were erected.
-After Bruno died, only the Certosa S. Stefano remained.
+It was also during his lifetime that the two neighboring monasteries of S. Maria del Bosco and S. Stefano were erected.
+After Bruno had died, only Certosa S. Stefano remained.
 Completely destroyed by an earthquake in 1783, the monastery was rebuilt in Neo-Gothic style in the mid 19th century.
-Unfortunately, visits to the monastery of Serra San Bruno are not possible; the monks there live in almost complete seclusion.
+Unfortunately, visits to the monastery of Serra San Bruno are not possible; the monks there live in strict seclusion.
 The museum, however, provides a comprehensive insight into the monks' way of living.

 What seems strange is the history of the town's origins.
-According to Aristotle, female members of the Greek aristocracy took their male slaves and left their homeland of Locris by ship, because their husbands had spent too much time at war instead of with their families.
+According to Aristotle, female members of the Greek aristocracy took their male slaves and left their homeland of Locris by ship, because their husbands spent more time at war than at home with their families.
 In general, everyday life and religion at Lokroi were dominated in an extraordinary way by women.
-For aristocrats, the maternal order of succession was applied and the goddesses Aphrodite, Demeter and Persephone were accorded an especially high degree of worship.
+The maternal order of succession was valid for aristocracy and the goddesses Aphrodite, Demeter and Persephone were accorded an especially high degree of worship.
 Today, you can admire the comprehensive archaeological finds at the Museo Nazionale Archeologico.